 3. Add salt and black pepper to taste

-4. Serve topped with shaved parmesan and a drizzle of olive with bread recipe (to follow)
+4. Serve topped with shaved parmesan and a drizzle of olive with crusty bread

 5. I like to add the juice of a lemon.
 See what you think